The part of our salvation that kinda falls on us.

 The apostles distilled this idea to one word:

-So God’s made faith a condition of our relationship with him.
+So God made faith a condition of our relationship with him.
 No faith, no relationship.
 No relationship, no

 Sola fide.

-There’s this story in Genesis where the L
+There’s this story in Genesis in which the L

-Genesis 15.6 KWL - Avram believed in the L
+Genesis 15.6 NKJV - And he believed in the L

 In the New Testament, the apostles kept quoting this verse.
 To them it’s humanity’s entire basis of being right with God.
 It wasn’t because we earn or merit it.
 We totally don’t.
 Not even close.

 But God doesn’t base our relationship on sinlessness or perfection.
-You might get that idea ’cause of how anti-sin God gets.
-Plenty of people make that mistake, and imagine they’re so dirty,
+Yeah, you might get that idea because of the sin hangups of certain

-The apostles kept quoting Genesis 15.6 because Avram—or as we tend to call him, Abraham—believed the L
+The reason the apostles kept quoting Genesis 15.6 is because Abraham trusted the L

-And the reverse is just as true: If we won’t trust God, a healthy relationship with him is impossible.
+The reverse is just as true.
+If we won’t trust God, a healthy relationship with him is impossible.

 It’s not.
 The only basis of our relationship—the only way God justifies his interaction with us, and considers us worth his time and salvation—is our faith.
 If we don’t trust God, we don’t have God.

-Yeah, there are those Christians who mix up their solas and think sola fide has to do with salvation—that we’re saved by faith.
-It’s ’cause they mangle the meaning of “For by grace are ye saved through faith,”
+Yeah, there are those Christians who mix up their solas and think sola fide has to do with salvation—

 It boils down to this: We gotta have faith in God if we’re gonna have a saving relationship with him.
 Our works suck, so obviously they can’t maintain this relationship.
 But our faith in God means when we screw up as usual, we can still turn to him and get forgiven.
 We still trust him to save us.
 And he will.